 Angelina Jolie’s Kids Shiloh, Zahara & Knox Are All Smiles After Working Out At The Sports Academy

 Let’s get physical!
 Angelina Jolie’s kids Shiloh, Zahara and Knox were spotted at the Sports Academy in Los Angeles on July 29 where they were working up a sweat, kid-style.
-See the adorable pics of their outing here!
+See the adorable pics of their outing!

 Angelina Jolie, 42, and Brad Pitt’s, 53, kids are used to being the center of attention — but not by choice!
 The six famous children have spent almost their entire lives in the spotlight and yet their parents have found ways to make sure they get to live an average life as much as possible.
 So Angie and Brad would have been very proud when they saw Zahara, 12, Shiloh, 11, and Knox, 9, hanging at the Sports Academy in Los Angeles on July 29 — cause they looked just like all the other kids!